winterdouglas/soccial-react/README.md

 # soccial-react

-A tiny interview project made with react, vite and turborepo, done in 3 hours.
+A tiny interview project made with react, vite and turborepo.

+The goal of this project was to make the React app in a 3 hours span, so I have configured a few things before:
+- The monorepo with turborepo and yarn workspaces.
+- The tooling like eslint, prettier, stylelint.
+- The packages that I'd use in the project.
+- The API has been provided by the company, I didn't touch much its code.

 ## **The solution**